lakesareadesign/multi.pass/content/plugins/instagram-slider-widget/readme.txt

 3. Backend Configuration

 == Changelog ==
+= 1.3.1 =
+* Fixed issue when no images were shown due to instagram recent changes.
+* Caption fix when no caption in image
+* set wait time to 3 min for php because of larger images
+* updated flexislider to latest version

 = 1.3.0 =
 * Added Option to search for hashtags
 * Added Limit for number of words to appear in caption